 The wildlife on the Lewa Conservancy is extraordinary.
 Lewa is renowned for pioneering conservation initiatives and is home to one of the healthiest populations of white and black rhinoceros in Kenya.
 The reserve is also home to the largest breeding population of the endangered Grevy's zebra in Kenya.

 Lewa Wilderness' fantastic guiding team will take you on game drives to learn about the conservancy in depth.
 Head out on game drives in open top Land Rovers or on foot.
 Guests also learn about the conservation programs and the history of Lewa, from its time as a cattle ranch to the Wildlife Conservancy as it exists today.

 The lodge has just nine rooms: six cottages tucked into the hillside overlooking Lewa’s Western Marania Valley, plus three garden cottages set beautifully in the midst of green lawns and a flourishing garden.
 Each room is comfortable with its own rustic charm, while the relaxed atmosphere makes guests feel like they are visiting an old, family friend.
 Each room is different from the next, and they all have a sitting room area with a bar and open log fireplace in addition to the en-suite bathroom.

-Wilderness has ten beautifully decorated rooms, six valley rooms and two two-bedroom family garden cottages, each features fireplaces and verandas and are individually designed.
-The two family cottages or garden rooms consist of two en-suite bedrooms and a living area.
+Wilderness has nine beautifully decorated rooms, six hillside rooms and three two-bedroom family garden cottages, each features fireplaces and verandas and are individually designed.
+The family garden rooms consist of two en-suite bedrooms and a living area.
 The garden rooms are perfect for families or those wanting closer proximity to the pool and main area.
-The valley rooms comprise six individual cottages that overlook the eastern edge of the valley, perfectly positioned to capture the striking sunrise.
-Like the Garden Rooms, they are all en-suite and have a cosy seating area.
+The hillside rooms comprise six individual cottages that overlook the eastern edge of the valley, perfectly positioned to capture the striking sunrise.
+Like the Garden Rooms, they are all en-suite and have a cosy seating area and outdoor deck.

-Guests can relax by the fire in the cosy sitting room and share meals around a long banquet table in the open-air dining room.
+Guests can relax by the fire in the sitting room and share meals around a long banquet table in the open-air dining room.
 Natural springs, home-raised livestock, and a 5-acre organic garden are transformed by skilled chefs into healthy and delicious food.